-Part Five of a Five-Part Series on Software-Defined Data Centers in a Multi-Cloud World
+This post is Part Five of a Five-Part Series on Software-Defined Data Centers in a Multi-Cloud World

 Why is network segmentation important?
 Two reasons why segmentation is important is for security and multi-tenancy.
+For more on network segmentation, see our blog “what is network segmentation?”

-The Importance of Network Segmentation for Security
+Network Segmentation for Security

 We can’t talk about data center networking automation without addressing the topic of security.
 Firewalls sit at the perimeter of the data center network and can protect against north-south traffic entering the data center fabric, but do not address east-west traffic and threats moving laterally once inside the network.
 For example, sophisticated malware can hide within encrypted data and be missed by conventional firewalls, and once inside can create significant damage.
 The Internet of Things (IoT) is one example of an application with many new endpoints generating traffic and a potentially immature security model that results in a new, large attack surface.
 There are already examples of successful attacks through IoT devices, such as an attack on a casino via a WiFi-connected fish tank temperature sensor, as well as a massive retail attack via a WiFi-connected HVAC system.